mrhenry/is-looking-for/front-end-developer.md

 A chance to grow your skills, with a team of talented women and men, on an international scale.
 Getting experience from building large ànd small projects, used by many, many users online.
 Believe us, it's huge.

-Sparkling rainbows and friendship will be yours for eternity.
+Sparkling rainbows and friendship will be yours for all eternity.
 If you think you're up for the job, send over some of your work & a little something about yourself.
 If we like what we see, we'd love to invite you for a chat.

 [Apply here](mailto:jobs@mrhenry.be) ✌️